-The International Criminal Court's prosecutor said on Wednesday he was happy for Libya to try Muammar Gaddafi's son Saif al-Islam instead of sending him to the Hague, and cast doubt on whether the country's former intelligence chief had been caught.
+The International Criminal Court's prosecutor said on Wednesday he was happy for Libya rather than the Hague to try Muammar Gaddafi's son Saif al-Islam but the country's ex-intelligence chief was still at large.

 I hope they do a fair trial.
 My point is that we are not a system to monitor fair trials.
 We are a system to ensure no impunity, he said.

-A legal expert at New York-based campaign group Human Rights Watch said it was up to the ICC's judges, not Moreno-Ocampo, to decide if Saif al-Islam should be handed over to the Hague.
+A legal expert at New York-based campaign group Human Rights Watch said it was up to the ICC's judges, not Moreno-Ocampo, to decide whether Saif al-Islam should be handed over to the Hague.

-At the end of the day, this is not a prosecutorial decision, this is a judicial decision made by the ICC judges, said Richard Dicker.
+At the end of the day, this is not a prosecutorial decision, this is a judicial decision made by the ICC judges, Richard Dicker said.

-What the judges will look at is the ability and the willingness to conduct a trial in Libya, and they will make their decision based on those two standards.
+What the judges will look at is the ability and the willingness to conduct a trial in Libya, and they will make their decision based on those two standards, he said, adding that Libya's ability to conduct the trial was the issue here.

-The provisional government faces a vast task in guiding the country towards democracy, with elections to a constituent assembly due in the middle of next year.
+The provisional government, which was announced on Tuesday evening, faces a vast task in guiding the country towards democracy, with elections to a constituent assembly due in the middle of next year.

 Moreno-Ocampo said he understood the importance of holding Saif al-Islam's trial in Libya as the country emerges from Gaddafi's long rule and the bloodshed involved in ending it.